-80% of Brazilians use local Brazilian payment methods. allpago is the payment gateway for your local company to maximize conversion rates.
+80% of Brazilians use local Brazilian payment methods. allpago gives you access to all most relevant payment methods and increases your revenues.

 When it comes to purchases made online, 80% of Brazilians use national payment methods.
 Therefore, if you have no way of accepting these types of payments, your business is going to struggle to generate revenues.

 What many merchants do not fully appreciate, is that most credit cards issued in Brazil are limited to home currency transactions.

 It is also essential that a merchant has to have the facility to take instalment payments via a credit card.
 Without this, it is virtually impossible to trade in Brazil as an ecommerce business.

 Another essential payment method in Brazil is the Boleto Bancário.
 This is a leading payment method for both businesses and consumers.

 To download the Brazilian Insight Report on the ecommerce industry and local payment methods please go to our exclusive page allpago Research Reports.

 There are two types of Brazilian credit cards: national (which accounts for around 70% of cards issued) and international (30%).